 2014 Spinal cord tissue grown in a dish

 Scientists grow a ‘seed’ of spinal cord tissue in a dish which could pave the way for future treatment of degenerative conditions such as spinal muscular atrophy and other neuromuscular conditions.
 A team at the MRC National Institute for Medical Research and the MRC Centre for Regenerative Medicine coaxed mouse and human embryonic stem cells to grow into specialised cells that go on to form spinal cord, muscle and bone tissue in the growing embryo.
 The method offers a powerful tool to study in a dish how diseases progress in the body.
-Read more about lab grown spinal cord tissue.

 2014 World’s first production of artificial enzymes

 Researchers from the MRC Laboratory of Molecular Biology created the world’s first artificial enzymes using synthetic biology, which could provide a starting point for a new generation of drugs and diagnostics.
 DNA and RNA are the building blocks of life, storing all of our genetic information and passing it on to future generations.
 But in 2012 the group created alternative molecules, called XNAs, that can also store genetic information and evolve through natural selection.
 They used these molecules to build four different types of synthetic enzymes – ‘XNAzymes’ capable of optimising simple reactions.
-Learn more about the artificial enzymes.

 2014 Nobel for discovering brain’s ‘inner GPS’